1st South Carolina Colored Infantry Regiment

-The 1st South Carolina Volunteer Infantry Regiment (Colored) was a Union Army regiment during the American Civil War, formed by General Rufus Saxton.
-It was composed of escaped slaves from South Carolina and Florida.
+The 1st South Carolina Colored Infantry Regiment was a Union Army regiment during the American Civil War, formed by General Rufus Saxton.
+It was composed of Gullah Geechee recruits and escaped slaves from South Carolina, Georgia, and Florida.
+The 1st SC Volunteer Infantry black regiment was formed in 1862 and became the 33rd United States Colored Troops Regiment in February 1864.
+It has the distinction of being the first black regiment to fight in the Civil War at the Skirmish at Spaulding's on the Sapelo River GA.
 It was one of the first black regiments in the Union Army.